 What is a SOC 2 Audit?

 A SOC 2 audit is an audit of a service organization’s non-financial reporting controls as they relate to the Trust Services Criteria – the security, availability, processing integrity, confidentiality, and privacy of a system.
 A SOC 2 audit report provides user entities with reasonable assurance and peace of mind that the non-financial reporting controls at a service organization are suitably designed, in place, and appropriately protecting sensitive client data.
 There are two types of SOC 2 audit reports: SOC 2 Type I and SOC 2 Type II.

 SOC 2 Type I vs. SOC 2 Type II: What’s the Difference?

 A SOC 2 Type I and SOC 2 Type II both report on the non-financial reporting controls and processes at a service organization as they relate to the Trust Services Criteria.
-There are many other similarities between SOC 2 Type I and SOC 2 Type II reports, but the key difference is that a SOC 2 Type I report is an attestation of controls at a service organization at a specific point in time, whereas a SOC 2 Type II report is an attestation of controls at a service organization over a minimum six-month period.
-The SOC 2 Type I reports on the description of controls provided by management of the service organization and attests that the controls are suitably designed and implemented.
-The SOC 2 Type II reports on the description of controls provided by management of the service organization, attests that the controls are suitably designed and implemented, and attests to the operating effectiveness of the controls.
+There are many other similarities between SOC 2 Type I and SOC 2 Type II report, but the key difference is that a SOC 2 Type I report is an attestation of controls at a service organization at a specific point in time, whereas a SOC 2 Type II report is an attestation of controls at a service organization over a minimum six-month period.
+The SOC 2 Type I reports on the description of controls provided by the management of the service organization and attests that the controls are suitably designed and implemented.
+The SOC 2 Type II reports on the description of controls provided by the management of the service organization, attests that the controls are suitably designed and implemented, and attests to the operating effectiveness of the controls.

 As a CPA firm, we advise clients who are engaging in a SOC 2 audit for the first time to begin with a Type I and move on to a Type II the following audit period.
 This gives service organizations a good starting point and more time to focus on the description of their system, allowing them to mature their environment over time.